 Who doesn’t look forward to fall?
 The cool, crisp days and nights, the trees sporting brilliant red, orange and yellow hues, the houses decked out in all their spooky, Halloween glory.
-Add on football, apple- and pumpkin-picking (and pies!), and Thanksgiving!
-It’s no wonder autumn is such a popular season.
+Add on football, apple- and pumpkin-picking (and pies), and Thanksgiving, and there’s no wonder autumn is such a popular season.

 Fall Gems and Flowers That Make Perfect Rabbit Names